Flat U.S. gasoline prices mask sharp spike in California

 "Unbranded rack (gasoline), the second-most sensitive to changes in supply," also saw a decrease, according to Lundberg.

-Additionally, Exxon Mobil Corp's Torrance, California, refinery was back up and running after a power outage.
+Additionally, Exxon Mobil Corp's (XOM.N) Torrance, California, refinery was back up and running after a power outage.

 "People are not looking at the date and calculating whether it's interesting or not interesting, but it's not great for those really watching costs, or those trying to get around in this economy to find a job," Lundberg added.